CALVIN: A Benchmark for Language-Conditioned Policy Learning for Long-Horizon Robot Manipulation Tasks: Experimental Results

 \section{Experimental Results}

-The results comparing language conditioned policies based on multicontext imitation learning for the different evaluation modes in \gls{coolname} are shown in Figure~\ref{tab:roboexp}.
+The results comparing language-conditioned policies based on multicontext imitation learning for the different evaluation modes in \gls{coolname} are shown in Figure~\ref{tab:roboexp}.
 We note that there is no constraint to use imitation learning approaches to solve \gls{coolname} tasks, as approaches that use reinforcement learning to learn language-conditioned policies can also be applied~\cite{nair2021learning}.
 We observe that the baseline with images of the static camera achieves a success rate of 53.9\% for the MTLC evaluation setting, when training and testing the 34 manipulation tasks on the same environment.
 The success rate stays comparable when including a gripper camera, depth channels or tactile sensing.
 We hypothesize that the reason for not seeing larger improvements when adding the gripper camera is that the policy might benefit from using relative actions instead of global actions.
 A qualitative analysis indicates that the performance depends significantly on the initial position of the robot, suggesting the agent relies on context rather than learning to disentangle initial states and tasks.
 It is possible this is due to causal confusion between the proprioceptive information and the target actions~\cite{de2019causal}.
+Besides, we did not use image data augmentations in the baselines to stay close to the original implementation, but we hypothesize this might be beneficial.
 Additionally, more elaborate sensor fusion approaches such as mixture of experts~\cite{mees2016choosing, lee2019making} or view-invariant contrastive learning~\cite{tian2020contrastive, mees20icra_asn} might be necessary to learn better multimodal state representations.
-For the Long-Horizon MTLC evaluation we observe that the agents perform poorly on \gls{coolname}'s long-horizon tasks with high-dimensional state spaces.
-The best MCIL model achieves a success rate of 0.08\% when following chains of five language instructions in a row when training and testing on the same environment.
-Additionally, it solves the first subtask of the chain, starting from a neutral position, in 48.9\% of the cases.
-We observe that the policy sometimes correctly executes block manipulation tasks, but confuses the red and blue block colors in the instruction, suggesting that better models or more data might be beneficial to tackle the complicated perceptual grounding problem.
-Finally, the general performance drops significantly when evaluating on the multi environment and zero-shot multi environment settings, which do not follow the standard assumption of imitation learning that training and test tasks are drawn independently from the same distribution.
-As MCIL is an offline learning method, we hypothesize that na\"{i}ve data sharing between multiple domains can be brittle because it can exacerbate the distribution shift between the policy represented in the data and the policy being learned~\cite{yu2021conservative}.
-This motivates further research into agents that can perform the complex long-horizon language conditioned manipulation tasks introduced by \gls{coolname}.